-If you require special accommodations due to a disability, please contact Chris Myers at christina.myers.ctr@usuhs.edu 4 weeks prior to the training so that we may provide you with appropriate service.
+If you require special accommodations due to a disability, please contact Ms. Kris Hannah at kristin.hannah.ctr@usuhs.edu at least 3 weeks prior to the training so that we may provide you with appropriate service.

 Presenters

 Kelly Chrestman, Ph.D., is a Senior Military Behavioral Health Psychologist at the Center for Deployment Psychology.
 She provides training, support and consultation in Cognitive Behavioral Therapy and in the Assessment and Treatment of PTSD.